 Hannibal is a great Midwest family vacation to combine a little American history with your adventures.

-What to Do: Mark Twain Boyhood Home and Museum, Mark Twain Cave, Mark Twain Memorial Lighthouse, and Big River Train Town and Museum.
+What to Do: Mark Twain Boyhood Home and Museum, Mark Twain Cave, Mark Twain Memorial Lighthouse, Haunted Hannibal Ghost Tours and Riverview Park.

 Where to Eat: Fiddlesticks Food & Spirits Company, Becky Thatcher’s Diner, Mark Twain Brewery, and Becky’s Old Fashioned Ice Cream Parlor and Emporium.